 How to Create Commitment With Your Business Partners or Intermediaries

 How will you foster commitment to your sales relationship?
 Will you just randomly connect with various business partners or intermediaries, and hope that you’ll eventually get a commitment?
 If hope is how you plan to build relationships, then you’re in for a tough ride.

 Hope is not a strategy.

 When you connect with your business partners or intermediaries, you’re investing a lot of money into these business relationships.
 You create incentive programs and sales plan and train employees on sales management.

 Obviously, your end goal is to actually get your business partner or intermediaries to want to sell your product.
 You want your business to be top of mind when intermediaries connect with end customers.
 But how can you create a powerful business relationship?
-How can you get your business partners or intermediaries to be committed to your sales strategy?
+How can you get committed partnerships?

 Patrick Lencioni is a smart guy who wrote about the 5 dysfunctions of a team.